kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 The main benefit of this option is that we can more easily scope the authorization enforcement only for "GAMMA" traffic.
 Whether its more or less confusing is still unclear.

 We can target xRoutes (TCPRoute, HTTPRoute, GRPCRoute).
 However we are back to [Loss Of Service Context](#loss-of-service-context).
-In sidecar mode, same as we don't have the context of which service was dialed, we don't have the route information that was responsible for the routing.
+In sidecar mode, same as we don't have the context of which Service was dialed, we don't have the route information that was responsible for the routing.

 > Note: Linkerd solved this with [Reusing HTTPRoute Schema](https://linkerd.io/2.15/features/httproute/) to distinguish between Inbound and Outbound HTTPRoute.
 However, I doubt we want that as a community feature. (sorry @kflynn)